axiomates/cil2cpp/docs/architecture.md

 Partitioning strategy: evenly split by IR instruction count (`MinInstructionsPerPartition = 20000`), each `.cpp` file is approximately 13k-17k lines of C++ code.

-### Multi-Layer Safety Net: Auto Stub Mechanism
+### Auto Stub Mechanism

 Some BCL methods' IL references CLR internal types that cannot be compiled to C++.
-The compiler has 4 safety layers:
+The compiler has 2 safety layers:

 1. **HasClrInternalDependencies** — IR level: method references CLR internal type → replaced with default-value-returning stub
-2. **HasKnownBrokenPatterns** — Pre-render: JIT intrinsics, known issues → skip
-3. **RenderedBodyHasErrors** — Trial render: render method body to C++, detect compilation error patterns → stub
-4. **GenerateMissingMethodStubImpls** — Catch-all: all declared but undefined functions → generate default stub
+2. **GenerateMissingMethodStubImpls** — Catch-all: all declared but undefined functions → generate default stub

+> **History**: Previously had 4 layers (including HasKnownBrokenPatterns and RenderedBodyHasErrors).
+These intermediate gates were removed in Phase X cleanup (~5,500 lines deleted) — problems now surface as C++ compilation errors and are fixed at the root cause rather than masked by gates.

 Each codegen run produces a `stubbed_methods.txt` report listing all stubbed methods and their reasons.